scaife-viewer/scaife-viewer/README.md

 cp deploy/.env.example cp deploy/.env
 ```

-To build the Docker image and bring up the `scaife-viewer` service in the background:
+To build the Docker image and bring up the `scaife-viewer`, `sv-postgres` and `sv-elasticsearch` services in the background:
 ```
 docker-compose -f deploy/docker-compose.yml up --build -d
 ```

-Tail `scaife-viewer` logs via:
+Tail logs via:
 ```
 docker-compose -f deploy/docker-compose.yml logs --follow
 ```

-To host the application off-root using docker-compose, you'll need to build the Docker image with with the `FORCE_SCRIPT_NAME` build arg:
+To host the application off-root using docker-compose, you'll need to ensure that the `scaife-viewer` Docker image is built with the `FORCE_SCRIPT_NAME` build arg:
 ```
 docker-compose -f deploy/docker-compose.yml build --build-arg FORCE_SCRIPT_NAME=/<your-off-root-path>
 ```